MicrosoftDocs/customer-insights/topics/developers/articles/glossary.md

 contains any such data, you should use PII tagging to ensure data privacy.
 Find out how you can handle PII data.
 Product Insights uses the
 nomenclature of _EUII_ and _OII_.
-For more information, see /developers/articles/office-compliance/.
+For more information, see /developers/articles/office-compliance/ (link tbd).

 ## project